 Quantum physics tells us the electron orbit (better described as 3-dimensional energy shells, not merely 2-dimension orbits as shown above) is a mathematical function.
 It describes the probability of the electrons being present at a particular location at any particular moment.

 To visualise this, the scientist-slash-deviant-artist DarkSilverflame created a program to plot the volumes in which electrons can be found in a hydrogen atom.
 The results are beautiful.
-In the usual Science Me tradition, I’ve cartoonised my favourite, where coloured areas depict the probability of an electron being found at that location.
+In Science Me tradition, I’ve cartoonised my favourite, where coloured areas depict the probability of an electron being found at that location.

 As you can probably guess at this point, there is A LOT more to say about atoms.
 That’s for another day.

 We put our heart and soul* into our work!
 If you want to help us, please share frivolously.*There is no evidence for the existence of the soul.